Banner: Detail from Lloyds of London by Richard Coward

 Amount of awards

-You can apply for a grant of between £250 and £1,000.
+You can apply for a grant of between £500 and £1,500.
 The Foundation can fund up to 100% of costs, but normally expects its contribution to be matched either by other funding or in-kind contributions.
+Artists’ fees are not eligible for an analogue grant but the Foundation would be happy to see them in the budget as an in-kind contribution.

 What makes a good project?